amithgeorge/AlmaLinux-WSL2/README.md

 A few quality of life changes maybe made by the user

 1. Create a new user account inside Alma and use that as the default.
 Execute these from a `powershell` shell, inside the host Windows OS.
-Ensure the present working directory is the installation directory selected in "Installtion Step 2".
+Ensure the present working directory is the installation directory selected in "Installation Step 2".

 ```shell
 .\Alma-8.exe run adduser -G wheel "%USERNAME%"